-- Keeping Children Safe in Education (June 2023) defines child-on-child abuse as most likely to include but not limited to: - Bullying (including cyberbullying, prejudice based and discriminatory bullying)
+- Keeping Children Safe in Education defines child-on-child abuse as most likely to include but not limited to: - Bullying (including cyberbullying, prejudice based and discriminatory bullying) - Abuse within intimate personal relationships between children (sometimes known as 'teenage relationship abuse')

-- Abuse within intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates, threatens and /or encourages physical abuse) - Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and /or encourages sexual violence) - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Consensual and non-consensual sharing of nudes and semi-nude images and or videos - Upskirting6, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm - Initiating/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - It can also include causing someone to engage in extremist or radicalising behaviour - Child-on-child abuse exists on a continuum and different forms of abuse may overlap - It can affect any child/young person of any age and sex and can occur between two children or through a group of children abusing a single child or group of children - Sometimes vulnerable children are targeted.
-For example: - o Those living with domestic abuse or with intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling, or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition it is more likely that girls will be victims and boys are likely to be perpetrators.
-However, both girls and boys can experience child-on-child abuse, but they are likely to experience it differently e.g., girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) - Evidence also shows that children with SEND, and LGBTQ+ children are at greater risk - It is influenced by the nature of the environments in which children/young people spend their time - home, school, peer group, online and community - and is built upon notions of power and consent.
-Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc, can all be used to exert power over a peer - Child-on-child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another and has the opportunity or is in an environment where this is possible - While perpetrators of child-on-child abuse pose a risk to others, they are often victims of abuse themselves
+- Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element which facilitates, threatens and /or encourages physical abuse) - Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and /or encourages sexual violence) - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Consensual and non-consensual sharing of nudes and semi-nude images and or videos - Upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm - Initiating/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - It can also include causing someone to engage in extremist or radicalising behaviour - Child-on-child abuse exists on a continuum and different forms of abuse may overlap - It can affect any child/young person of any age and sex and can occur between two children or through a group of children abusing a single child or group of children - Sometimes vulnerable children are targeted.
+For example: - Those living with domestic abuse or with intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling, or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition it is more likely that girls will be victims and boys are likely to be perpetrators.
+However, both girls and boys can experience child-on-child abuse, but they are likely to experience it differently e.g. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group) - Evidence also shows that children with SEND, and LGBTQ+ children are at greater risk - It is influenced by the nature of the environments in which children/young people spend their time home, school, peer group, online and community and is built upon notions of power and consent.
+Power imbalances related to gender, social

-6 The Voyeurism (Offences) Act (2019) - upskirting is a criminal offence and anyone of any gender can be a victim
+&lt;sup>6 The Voyeurism (Offences) Act (2019) - upskirting is a criminal offence and anyone of any gender can be a victim